codebutut/favicon_hash/README.md

 Fofa:         icon_hash="708578229"
 ========================================

-How to use the Hash
+## How to use the Hash

-*** Copy the query string for your preferred search engine:
+- Copy the query string for your preferred search engine:

-*** Shodan: Go to shodan.io and paste ==> http.favicon.hash:708578229.
+- Shodan: Go to shodan.io and paste ==> http.favicon.hash:708578229.

-*** FOFA: Go to fofa.info and paste ==> icon_hash="708578229".
+- FOFA: Go to fofa.info and paste ==> icon_hash="708578229".

-===> The Goal:
+## The Goal:

 If the search results return IP addresses that are not Cloudflare/CDN IPs (e.g., they belong to AWS, DigitalOcean, or a residential ISP), you have likely found the Origin Server.

-===> Troubleshooting
+## Troubleshooting

-SSL Errors: The script is configured to ignore SSL verification warnings (verify=False) to ensure it works even on misconfigured targets.
+*SSL Errors: The script is configured to ignore SSL verification warnings (verify=False) to ensure it works even on misconfigured targets.*

-"No icon tag found": This means the script couldn't find a declared favicon in the HTML and the fallback /favicon.ico did not exist (404).
-In this case, try to manually find the image URL in your browser (Right-click image -> Copy Image Link) and use the -u flag with the direct link.
+*"No icon tag found": This means the script couldn't find a declared favicon in the HTML and the fallback /favicon.ico did not exist (404).
+In this case, try to manually find the image URL in your browser (Right-click image -> Copy Image Link) and use the -u flag with the direct link.*

-Hash Mismatch: If you calculate a hash but Shodan shows 0 results, check if the website serves different icons to different User-Agents.
-The script uses a standard Chrome User-Agent.
+*Hash Mismatch: If you calculate a hash but Shodan shows 0 results, check if the website serves different icons to different User-Agents.
+The script uses a standard Chrome User-Agent.*

-===> Why MurmurHash3?
+## Why MurmurHash3?

-Shodan uses a specific hashing algorithm:
+*Shodan uses a specific hashing algorithm:*

-*** Take the image bytes.
+- Take the image bytes.

-*** Encode them to Base64.
+- Encode them to Base64.

-*** Insert a newline (\n) every 76 characters.
+- Insert a newline (\n) every 76 characters.

-*** Calculate the MurmurHash3 (x86 32-bit) checksum.
+- Calculate the MurmurHash3 (x86 32-bit) checksum.

-Standard tools often miss step #3 (the newlines), resulting in an incorrect hash.
-This script handles that formatting automatically to ensure compatibility with Shodan.
+**Standard tools often miss step #3 (the newlines), resulting in an incorrect hash.
+This script handles that formatting automatically to ensure compatibility with Shodan.**

-Step 3: Analyze Results
+ ## Analyze Results

 Use filter_out.py to process the CSV file and find the real IP.

-Command:
+**Command:**

-# Syntax: python filter_out.py <path_to_csv>
+*Syntax: python filter_out.py <path_to_csv>*

-python3 filter_out.py fofa_results_export.csv
+**python3 filter_out.py fofa_results_export.csv**

-Output:
+*Output:*

 [*] Analyzing fofa_results_export.csv...
 IP Address           | Org                       | Title/Domain                             | Verdict